BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/github_repo_request.md

 ---
-name: Request for a private BCGov GitHub repository
+name: Request for a BCGov GitHub repository
 about: To create a private source code repository in GitHub for a BC Government project.
 title: ''
 labels: github-repo